GLOBAL SUZUKI

 Reducing VOCs in car interiors

-Achieved lower vehicle interior VOC concentration than the target value voluntarily set by Japan Automobile Manufacturers Association, Inc. in the new Spacia BASE and Solio Hybrid
+Achieved lower vehicle interior VOC concentration than the target value voluntarily set by Japan Automobile Manufacturers Association, Inc. in the new Swift and new Spacia

 [Production activities]